djarpin/tabularasa/README.md

 - Clean up wasted memory usage in `TabulaRasaRegressor()`
 - Make save and reload effortless
+- Make outputs from examples more deterministic
 - Generate partial dependence plots within the library
 - Get GPU working
 - Write basic unit tests
 - Allow for networks with all the combinations of monotonic, non-monotonic, and categorical features
 - Publish in PyPI
+- Improve real-time inference latency